 Classifications and definitions

-The AIAAIC Repository details incidents and controversies driven by and relating to artificial intelligence, algorithms, and automation.
+The AIAAIC Repository details incidents and controversies driven by the misuse of artificial intelligence, algorithms and automation.

 ArtificiaI intelligence (AI).
 The capability of a machine to imitate intelligent human behaviour (source).